 Other working papers:

 Abstract: With the massive growth of social media and other informational platforms that businesses and individuals may use to share their opinions, a society's perspectives of certain contentious issues may be influenced significantly.
 At the same time, it has been noted that various parties have used paid trolls (i.e., fake comments made by bot accounts) to sway public opinions concerning some hotly debated issues or legal proceedings.
 This article aims to investigate how public opinions and paid trolls may affect the outcome of legal disputes between opposing parties.
-Our research indicates that "practice what you preach, unite knowledge and practice" may lose out to "words speak louder than actions" when businesses are involved in lawsuits with social media engagement.
-Specifically, firms purchase paid trolls to influence public opinions, and they do so more significantly when the truth does not match the prior expectation of the public.
-We also discover that social media users' sophistication may be a pitfall for the involved parties, including the competing firms and the judge who is adjudicating the case.
+Our research indicates that litigating parties involved in lawsuits with social media engagement may purchase paid trolls to influence public opinions, and they do so more significantly when the truth does not match the prior expectation of the public.
+We also discover that social media users' investigation may be a pitfall for the involved parties.
 Additionally, the court may be either constrained or aided to identify the truth by having a tendency to render decisions that align with prevailing public opinions, depending on the stake of the lawsuit.
+Finally, treating public opinions on social media as additional information that aids court decision may backfire.

 Abstract: Trailers are commonly employed in the pre-launch campaigns of new products as an advertising tool to generate awareness and interest among the potential audience.
 In this paper, we argue that such trailers, whose costs range and are rising, should also be considered as a marketing research tool having additional economic value.
 The incremental value is driven by the audience comments data that the trailer of a new product generates.
 The data, once analyzed, can signal the post-release electronic word-of-mouth (eWOM) that will prevail and can affect the new product success, but is uncertain to the product manager a priori.
 That is, trailers, if released early, have the potential to assist in making more informed pre-launch marketing decisions (specifically, advertising spending), and thus have additional economic values in guiding risk-mitigation strategies.
 This incremental value should thus be considered in the cost/benefit analysis of the trailer production.
 This paper quantifies such value by formulating various economic value of information (information value) metrics based on a Bayesian decision-theoretic framework, which are applicable to many product categories.
 We investigate the metrics both analytically and empirically, employing a dataset of 363 movies released in 2014-2018.
 The information value is analyzed with respect to the two key dimensions of the uncertain post-release eWOM: volume and valence.
 We carry out various sensitivity analyses, comparing the magnitudes of information value under different scenarios.
 Based on our dataset, we demonstrate that the volume of comments generated by early trailers is more critical than its valence and consequently has a higher incremental economic information value, which may be worth $240,000.
 We also find that the trailer comments of different genres have different economic values, with action movies having the highest.